Much like his father, Stevenson remained a staunch Tory

 Tethered and sequestered.

-recently reported note from an industrialist in the early days of
+note from an industrialist in the early days of regulation

-regulation saying any regulatory agency is fine because it will
+saying any regulatory agency is fine because it will soon be

-soon be sufficiently weakened to be no threat and an illusion of
+sufficiently weakened to be no threat and an illusion of the

-director in place is July 21, according to the Dodd-Frank
+place is July 21, according to the Dodd-Frank financial reform

-financial reform law.
-But no matter who the nominee is, he or she
+law.
+But no matter who the nominee is, he or she faces massive

-faces massive opposition in Congress, with Republicans maneuvering
+opposition in Congress, with Republicans maneuvering to block

 weaken the bureau are not met."